AnimatorJoe/monke_swipe/README.md

 ## Setting Up the Runtime

-### Webdriver
+### WebDriver

-To run the project, first make sure you have the Chromium Web Driver [installed](https://chromedriver.chromium.org/).
+To run the project, first make sure you have the Chromium WebDriver [installed](https://chromedriver.chromium.org/).

 For Mac OS, make sure the executable is moved to `/usr/local/bin`.